 Taking place over all three days of the show, the DSEI Japan conference will consider the key issues faced by the countries of the Indo-Pacific region as they work to promote stabilization and cooperation between nations.

-Responding to this new growth, DSEI Japan 2019 will examine the challenges of delivery security in Asia and its surrounding waters.
-This encompasses alliances and cooperation both within the region and with Europe.
+Responding to this new growth, DSEI Japan 2019 will examine the challenges of delivering security in Asia and its surrounding waters.
+This encompasses alliances and cooperation both within the region and further afield.
 The conference will examine how new and emerging technologies may be deployed particularly within the disciplines of space and cyber warfare.
 This includes an update on regional defensive and offensive capabilities within these domains, an assessment of available countermeasures, and critical lines of development for cyber and data-enabled capability that will shape future warfare strategies.

 These challenges are not unique to the Indo-Pacific, and the development of deeper alliances with Southeast Asia and Europe is vital for enabling cost-effective and efficient solutions.
 There is much to be gained from technological exchange, but challenges remain on how to effectively do business with Japanese companies on a global stage.